Meeting Room Hire in London’s Most Iconic Borough

 ‘Our clients love the historic surroundings and being amongst portraits of well-known scientists, such as Isac Newton or Steven Hawkings.’ says The Royal Society’s Mariana Dumitrascu.
 ‘Each corner of our event spaces has an exciting story to tell and delegates love to explore and learn during their events.’

-Modern conference venues in historic venues.
-The Royal Society in Westminster
+Modern conference being held in the historic conference venue, The Royal Society in Westminster.

 It’s more than likely that your historic venue wasn’t originally designed with conferences or contemporary events in mind and, while we don’t want to discourage you following your heart once you’ve fallen in love with a property, we would urge you to put your feelings to one side and be ruthless in your analysis of its facilities before you commit to ensure the meeting space is fully equipped for your event.